-&lt;sup>1 For more information on the Rapid Review process, Child Safeguarding Practice Reviews and Child Death Reviews, Working Together 2018 Chapters 4 and 5 should be consulted.
-Working Together 2018 paragraphs 25-27 provide more information on the expectation of school's role within the safeguarding partnership arrangements.
+&lt;u>1For more information on the Rapid Review process, Child Safeguarding Practice Reviews and Child Death Reviews, Working Together To Safeguard Children 2023 Chapters 5 and 6 should be consulted.
+Working Together 2023 paragraphs 76-81, 125-130, and 230-233 provide more information on the expectation of school's role within the safeguarding partnership arrangements.

-- preventing the impairment of a child's physical and mental health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of a child's physical and mental health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.